 Where appropriate the support of advisory services and outside agencies will be sought in order to gain a better understanding of a child's needs and how best to support these needs.
-A My Plan may be put in place & subsequently an Education Health Care Plan (EHCP) may be sought.
+An Education Health Care Plan (EHCP) may be put in place at this point or previously.
+This is a structured framework.